alantanlc/understanding-nginx/README.md

 ## Configuration File's Structure

-nginx consists of modules which are controlled by __directives__ specified in the configuration file:
+nginx consists of modules which are controlled by __directives__ specified in the configuration file (/etc/nginx/nginx.conf):

 ### Directives
 1. Simple directive